 The scope, activities, and impact of BRTs vary widely from campus to campus, but they generally fall into one of two categories:

-Those that respond to and resolve individual cases of bias, i.e. provide support to the reporter and potentially issue consequences to the student or group reported.
+Those that respond to and resolve individual cases of bias, i.e. provide support to the reporter and potentially investigate the incident.

-Those that receive reports for the exclusive purpose of collecting data to inform broad campus climate efforts.
+Those that receive reports for the exclusive purpose of collecting data to determine trends and inform broad campus climate efforts.